olemagnus/good-enough-javascript/README.md

 We don't want to use libraries that take up a lot of space, or has a lot of dependencies.
 That way all environemnts stays fast and secure.

 ## DOM + UI
+Alpine.js offers you the reactive and declarative nature of big frameworks like Vue or React at a much lower cost.

+You get to keep your DOM, and sprinkle in behavior as you see fit.

 **Repository:** https://github.com/alpinejs/alpine

 **NPM name:** `alpinejs`